 Reporting menu items provide reports on the protection state of the environment and endpoints, deployment issues that require action, and devices within the network.
 Create and manage reports with the Manage Reports tool or by launching Compliance Reporter.
 This menu allows you to collect, view, and export audit events to a SIEM server.

 Management

-Commit policies, manage licenses, services, and alerts.
+Commit policies, manage licenses, services, alerts, and Data Guardian external users.

 Masthead Icons

 The following icons display on the masthead: